 Robust IAM implementations provide complete visibility for network managers.
 They need to be able to monitor every endpoint and every user who connects to the network, alongside activity within the perimeter, including cloud and bare-metal devices.

 Visibility is critical in complex organizations with multiple cloud databases or core apps.
 For instance, a company may need to integrate eCommerce APIs, customer identity, and access management (CIAM) systems with corporate accounts and HR.
-Cloud access management solutions will generally be the right solution in these situations.
+Cloud access management solutions, including customer identity and access management solutions, will generally be the right fit in these situations.

 Ensure that the centralized IAM system connects every user's device, location, and department.
 Centralization makes real-time user access monitoring more effective and enables smooth onboarding and management of orphaned accounts.